Please note that proposals may only be submitted in response to the annual call letter from the Provost

 WHAT CAN BE FUNDED BY STF FUNDS?

-Almost all activity on campus is ultimately related to students.
+Almost all activities on campus are ultimately related to students.
 However, only proposals that provide direct and immediate benefit to students in specific ways will be considered.

 - Implementing or upgrading student-serving computer labs

-- Acquiring equipment or software to support faculty development of new or improved courseware
+- Faculty development of new or improved courseware

 - Upgrading instructional spaces to support technology-assisted learning